Birding in the Sandia

 Capulin Spring "Bird Log" in Cibola National Forest.
 Three alternatives

-are proposed.
-Both #1 and #2 would relocate the main entrance to the
+were considered.
+Both Alternatives #1 and #2 would relocate the

 Spring and Snowplay area in the interest of highway safety.
 Both would